 Inside Afghanistan's 'no-man's land'

-Earlier this year the UN released data showing that more civilians were killed by allies than insurgents in Afghanistan.

-The BBC has gained incredibly rare access to Taliban-controlled territory, in Faryab province, to meet those civilians most at risk.
+The BBC enters Taliban-controlled territory in Faryab province to meet those civilians most at risk.

 -